You are already perfect!

 My asana classes tend to be equal parts exploration of the physical realm, the mind and some philosophical/spiritual aspect of our lives.
 But in a very down to earth and practical way.
 How we can apply what we discover on the mat in the rest of our lives.

-I am precise in guiding the poses to make the practice as safe as possible (yoga injuries should be an oxymoron, but they are all too common in some schools), but I look to help you feel the body move as a whole, rather than picking apart your body in bits.
+I am precise in guiding the poses to make the practice as safe as possible, but I look to help you feel the body move as a whole, rather than picking apart your body in bits.
 I try to keep it simple, so you can relax and enjoy the being of the process.

 I try to use language to glue back together our experience of our body as a whole, rather than segmented and separated.
 A feeling of being a body rather than having a body.